-We match you, or one of your colleagues with a teacher from a Glasgow based school for 12 months based on both your skillsets.
+We match you, or one of your colleagues with a teacher from a school in your chosen region for 12 months based on both your skillsets.

 It is up to you both on how to make the most of it.
 Within the first couple of weeks we’d like you to have a catch up and get to know each other.

 You can then connect flexibly, over coffee, by email and, or phone.
 You might want to invite your teacher on site visits to your workplace, allowing them to observe your team(s) and provide an insight into the type of projects you’re engaged in.
 You may also find a visit to their school valuable, finding out more about how classes are taught, the materials available to lecturers and students and gain a deeper understanding of how computing science is taught to students today.